bar1 bar2 bar3

 Of trade and war: geopolitical outlook for the US in 2025

 Arguably what matters most in geopolitics is trade, or more specifically for multinational corporations, the opportunity and cost of trade between nations.
-Currently, the outlook for US trade hinges on the development of US and foreign trade tariffs, most notably with China.
-Ongoing conflicts in the Middle East have increased shipping costs as Asia cargo reroutes away from the Red Sea around Africa, inflating imports.
-In response to supply and shipping issues, nearshoring, especially in Mexico, has accelerated.
-As US protectionist policies develop, the new administration is set on imposing tariffs on foreign imports that might potentially stoke US domestic inflation.
-In this session we explore the ongoing impacts of US foreign policy, trade and tariffs, and the instability of markets, that are shaping US business decision-making.
+Currently, the outlook for US markets hinges on the development of US and foreign trade tariffs, most notably with China.
+As US protectionist policies develop, the new administration has imposed tariffs on foreign imports that will likely stoke US domestic inflation and trigger a recession.
+In parallel, conflicts in the Middle East have increased shipping costs, as Asia cargo reroutes away from the Red Sea around Africa, inflating imports.
+In response to trade, supply and shipping issues, nearshoring, especially in Mexico, has accelerated.
+In this session we explore the ongoing impacts of US trade policy, tariffs wars, and the instability of markets, that are shaping US business decision-making.

 • Shannon K. O’Neil